DataDog/hiring-engineers/answers.md

 ![](visualization-reference-timeboard-1day.jpg)&nbsp;&nbsp;

-In answer to the **Bonus** question, I chose to graph *mongodb.mem.resident*, amount of memory currently used by the database process.
-It appears that each time I populated MongodB with additional documents the metric value increases.
-The *basic* anaomoly detection algorithm appears to detecte each step change in Mongo memory use as an anomoly.
-Not surprising since i intententionally didn't add documents in a consistent pattern, running the my data population script in sporadic intervals and pouplating varying amounts of additional documents each time.

 I reviewed the json of the Reference Timeboard and then used that as the basis for the json for the API created timeboard.

 I utilized an iterative process, starting with script to create a timeboard with just one of the 3 graphs.
 Once that proved to work, I spun off another version of the script and added the json for creating the 2nd graph.